 Certain tenancies are excluded from the regulations, including shared accommodation with the landlord or landlord’s family (lodging), long leases, student halls of residence, hostels and refuges, care homes, hospitals and hospices, and other accommodation relating to healthcare provision.

 Landlords must check that the required alarms are in good working order on the first day of any new tenancy beginning on or after 1st October 2015, and in any premises let under an existing tenancy before that date.GET A QUOTE

 Is There A Penalty For Non-Compliance?

 Local housing authorities have been given the responsibility for enforcing the regulations, and can levy a civil penalty charge on a private landlord of up to £5,000.

 There is no prescribed or standard method for proving landlords’ compliance.
-However one potential method is going through an inventory with tenants on the first day of their tenancies and asking them to sign a document confirming the inventory and that the required alarms have been tested by the landlord and are in working order.
+One potential way is going through an inventory with tenants on the first day of their tenancies, asking them to sign a document confirming the inventory and that the required alarms have been tested and are in working order.

 Where Can I Find More Information?

 For more information and official guidance, landlords should consult the actual language of the regulations at www.legislation.gov.uk/uksi/2015/1693.